NYPL/digpres/docs/management/user_accounts_audit.md

 ---
 # User Accounts Audit

-Digital Preservation (DP) Program performs seasonal digital repository user accounts audit
-for the software, Preservica.
-User accounts for the digital repository are created in two
-places, the Preservica user interface and the virtual machine(s).
-This page discusses how
-the account audit process is conducted, documented and managed.
+Digital Preservation (DP) Program performs seasonal digital repository user accounts audit for the software, Preservica.
+User accounts for the digital repository are created in two places, the Preservica user interface and the virtual machine(s).
+This page describes how the account audit process is conducted, documented and managed.

 ## User account management

-Digital Preservation Program creates seasonal user accounts audit files which are stored
-in their internal digital storage.
+Digital Preservation Program creates seasonal user accounts audit files which are stored in their internal digital storage.

 ## Preservica user interface accounts audit instructions